bosonic/bosonic.github.io/README.md

 bosonic.github.io
 =================

-Bosonic website is built with [CabinJS](http://www.cabinjs.com), a simple and extensible static site generator powered by Grunt.
+Bosonic website is built with [CabinJS](http://www.cabinjs.com), a static site generator powered by Grunt.

 Therefore to contribute, you need to do a pull request on the `dev` branch.

 [Visit the website](http://bosonic.github.io/)

 ### Getting started

 Fork the GitHub project first.

-Install **node.js**.
-Then **sass**, **grunt** if you haven't yet.

-    $ gem install sass
-    $ gem install scss-lint
-    $ npm -g install grunt

-After that, install npm dependencies, and run the application in development mode.
+Install **node.js**, then install npm dependencies:

     $ npm install

+In order to include elements' doc & demos, you'll need to npm link their working trees:

+    $ cd core-elements
+    $ npm link
+    $ cd bosonic.github.io
+    $ npm link bosonic-core-elements

+Do the same with dnd-elements & data-elements.

-You are now ready to go
+You are now ready to go:

     $ grunt server

-your application is available at **http://127.0.0.1:5455**.
+The website is available at **http://127.0.0.1:5455**.